-Line 21 City of New York separate tax on lump-sum distributions - Enter the amount of any New York City separate tax on lump-sum distributions from Form IT-230.
-Attach Form IT-230 to Form IT-205.
+Line 25 City of New York minimum income tax Enter the amount of any New York City minimum income tax due from Form IT-220.
+Items of tax preference that fiduciaries report on Form IT-220 are to be taken from federal Form 1041, Schedule I, Alternative Minimum Tax.
+Attach Form IT-220 to Form IT-205.